 - Increase penetration of active product ingredients into the skin (80% more)

 - Promotes thickening of fine skin (increase in collagen deposition by more than 200%)

 - Softens fine lines and wrinkles (especially the forehead, nasolabial lines, and wrinkles around the mouth)

 - Reduce the appearance of acne scars

 - Helps reduce pigmentation marks

 Number of treatments you need depends on age and skin condition.
-For more moderate common skin condition, anywhere between three and eight treatments with four weeks intervals is required.
-The results are evident after the very first treatment from the skin texture and its appearance as a smooth, tight, firm, even toned, glowing and younger looking skin.
+For more moderate common skin conditions, anywhere between three and eight treatments with four-week intervals is required.
+The results are evident after the very first treatment from the skin texture and its appearance as smooth, tight, firm, even-toned, glowing, and younger-looking skin.